Trump appears with Lombardo, Laxalt at Northern Nevada rally

 — Taylor R. Avery (@travery98) October 9, 2022

-Laxalt, the state’s former attorney general, is running against current Sen. Catherine Cortez Masto in one of the most closely watched in the nation, with many polls placing the race within the margin of error.
+Laxalt, the state’s former attorney general, is running against Cortez Masto in one of the most closely watched races in the nation, with many polls placing the race within the margin of error.

 Lombardo is running against Democratic Gov. Steve Sisolak.
 They faced off for the first, and likely last time, during a debate in Las Vegas on Oct.
-2, which was hosted by The Nevada Independent.
+2, hosted by the nonprofit online website The Nevada Independent.

 During the debate, Lombardo declined to say Trump was a “great president.”